kaarthis/Projects/prd/security/0001-oidc-issuer-default-on.md

 - Simplifies documentation, support, and compliance

 **Cons:**
 - Removes flexibility for customers who may not need OIDC issuer.
-While the issuer URL is a publicly accessible endpoint, we should note that it doesn't expose any customer data and that it only makes available the discovery documents for this issuer.
+While the issuer URL is a publicly accessible endpoint, we should note that it doesn't expose any customer data; it only makes available the discovery documents for this issuer.

 ### Option 2: Enable OIDC issuer by default with opt-out
 **Pros:**